texfaq/texfaq.github.io/FAQ-tmupfl.md

 over 32 thousand registers have been allocated.

 The error also occurs in a long sequence of float environments, with no intervening text.
-Unless the environments will fit ''here'' (and you've allowed them to go ''here''), there will never be a page break, and so there will never be an opportunity for LaTeX to reconsider placement.
+Unless the environments will fit "here" (and you've allowed them to go "here"), there will never be a page break, and so there will never be an opportunity for LaTeX to reconsider placement.
 Even though modern LaTeX releases will allow thousands, rather than just 18 floats to be held in this way, it is still a good idea to avoid this situation which can make LaTex run slowly and in extreme cases cause other out of memory errors.

-Of course, the floats can't all fit ''here'' if the sequence is sufficiently prolonged: once the page fills, LaTeX won't place any more floats, leading to the error.
+Of course, the floats can't all fit "here" if the sequence is sufficiently prolonged: once the page fills, LaTeX won't place any more floats, leading to the error.